 Some of our favorite things to do in Memphis run the gamut from dining at an eclectic mix of 5-star to down home restaurants, upscale Memphis hotels, designer malls and quirky downtown Memphis shops–you could spend days, if not weeks, exploring everything Memphis has to offer.
 It’s the legendary history, blues, rock n’ roll and pure soul that make the city of Memphis, funky, fun and fresh.

-Aside from one of the best celebrity home tours east of the Mississippi, there are many other great Memphis tourist attractions to experience like the ones below.
-Be sure to include them as you make your Memphis sightseeing plans.
+Aside from one of the best celebrity home tours east of the Mississippi, there are many other great Memphis attractions to pick from–see below.
+Be sure to include them on your schedule as you make your Memphis sightseeing plans.
 Read up on the area’s music history, catch a live performance, see wildlife up-close and much more.

-Also, you can make your plans to visit some of these area attractions easy and economical by purchasing their tickets at our Graceland ticket office.
+Also, you can make plans to visit some of these area attractions the easy and economical way by purchasing their tickets at our Graceland ticket office.
 Start planning your Memphis trip today and be sure to put these featured attractions on your list!

 47 Union Avenue, Memphis, TN.